Modelling intransitivity in pairwise comparisons with application to baseball data: Literature on Intransitive Modelling

-The intuition behind the model is that the blade and chest parameters of all the objects can be viewed as features on a $d$-dimensional latent space.
+The blade and chest parameters of all the objects can be viewed as features on a $d$-dimensional latent space.
 Then, if an object $i$'s blade is close to object $j$'s chest, and simultaneously object $i$'s chest is far from object $j$'s blade, then object $i$ has an additional advantage over object $j$.
-If $d\geq2$ then it is simple to construct a latent space which represents a Rock-Paper-Scissors scenario, by placing the blade of Rock near the chest of Scissors, the blade of Scissors near the chest of Paper, and the blade of Paper near the chest of Rock.
-It follows that by increasing $d$, ever more complex relationships can be captured between the pairs of objects.
-Given $n$ objects and $\pmb{b}_i,\pmb{c}_i \in \mathbb{R}^d$ for each object $i$, the model requires $2d(n-1)$ independent parameters.
-The $\pmb{r}$ parameters can be absorbed into the blade and chest parameters; however, the above parametrisation makes it clear that the Bradley-Terry model is a special case of the blade-chest model, when $\pmb{b}_i = \pmb{b}_j = \pmb{c}_i = \pmb{c}_j ,\;\forall i,j \in \mathcal{I}$.
+If $d=2$ this model can represent a deterministic Rock-Paper-Scissors game, by placing the blade of Rock at the chest of Scissors, the blade of Scissors at the chest of Paper, and the blade of Paper at the chest of Rock.
+By increasing $d$, ever more complex relationships can be captured between the pairs of objects.
+Given $n$ objects and $b_i,c_i \in \mathbb{R}^d$ for each object $i$, the model contains $2d(n-1)$ identifiable parameters.
+The $r$ parameters can be absorbed into the blade and chest parameters; however, the above parametrisation makes it clear that the Bradley-Terry model is a special case of the blade-chest model, when $b_i = b_j = c_i = c_j ,\;\forall i,j \in \mathcal{I}$.